ha5ha6/judy_blog/_pages/pgac.md

 This suggests that the actions with the highest preferences in each state are given the highest probabilities of being selected

-The merits of this formulation include
+**some insights**:

+- this action preference can be defined arbitrarily, i.e. linearly or like neural networks

+- it is different from action-values, since the latter would converge to their corresponding true values, leading the policy to some specific probabilities other than 0 and 1

-- the approximate policy can approach a deterministic policy, since action preferences are driven to produce the optimal stochastic policy, （which can also be a deterministic policy）
+- the approximate policy by action preference can approach a deterministic policy, since the formulation is driven to produce the optimal stochastic policy (which can also be a deterministic policy)

-- it enables the selection of actions with arbitrary probabilities, where action-value based methods have no natural way of finding stochastic optimal policies
+- action preference enables the selection of actions with arbitrary probabilities, where action-value based methods have no natural way of finding stochastic optimal policies

 See [Short Corridor](https://ha5ha6.github.io/judy_blog/pgac/#short-corridor) for more info